microcontrollersig/brian-led-matrix-petrol-signs/code/d1mini/README.md

   When you first use the D1 mini for the first time with the uploaded software provided, you will enter captive portal mode.

   1. Connect to a Wifi SSID created by the D1 mini
-  2. Go to http://192.168.4.1 (depending on yout default browser, this may open automatically)
+  2. Go to http://192.168.4.1 (depending on your default browser, this may open automatically)

   Enter the Wifi network name (SSID) and password of your local wifi network, then click **Save and Connect**